CME, MOC, and Certificate of Attendance

 ASH is accredited to provide AMA PRA Category 1 Credits™ to physicians only.
 The American Medical Association (AMA) defines physicians as those individuals who have obtained an MD, DO, or equivalent medical degree from another country.
 Physicians not licensed in the United States who participate in this CME activity are also eligible for AMA PRA Category 1 Credits™.

 Non-physicians and other health care professionals attending the meeting may receive a Certificate of Attendance to document their participation in an accredited activity.

-To claim a CME certificate or a Certificate of Attendance, attendees must complete the program evaluation surveys online.
+To claim a CME certificate or a Certificate of Attendance, attendees must complete the online program evaluation surveys, which will be available closer to the meeting.
 Instructions can be found in the printed program provided at the meeting.

 ABIM MOC Points

 Participation in this CME activity enables the attendee to earn American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) points.
 Attendees will earn MOC points equivalent to the amount of CME credits claimed for the activity.

 To claim ABIM points, attendees must complete the online program evaluation surveys, which will be available closer to the meeting.
 During the survey, attendees will be asked to submit a reflective statement on intention to change practice based on the knowledge gained from participation in the meeting.
 Upon review and approval of the statement, points will be submitted to the ABIM by ASH.